aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 ### Domain Property

-As the first technique on our list, we will look at the use of the "document.domain" property as a way of bypassing the SOP.
-The idea behind this technique is to allow two documents from different origins to access each other's DOM simply by setting the "document.domain" property to the same value.
+As the first technique on our list, we will look at the use of the `document.domain` property as a way of bypassing the SOP.
+The idea behind this technique is to allow two documents from different origins to access each other's DOM simply by setting the `document.domain` property to the same value.
 So, for example, a script from `email.example.com` could read or write the DOM of a document from `calendar.example.com` if the scripts in both documents set the